calm109/miniQuant-multi/README.md

 # miniQuant-multi — Multi-Platform Isoform Quantification

 miniQuant-multi is a multi-platform RNA isoform quantification tool that integrates sequencing data generated from different platforms or multiple datasets from the same platform, including long-read (LR) and short-read (SR) sequencing.
-It uses a mixed Bayesian network framework, with parameter estimation performed via the expectation-maximization (EM) algorithm. miniQuant-multi also provides an identifiability analysis module, TrEESR, which computes identifiability indicators to quantify how well isoforms can be distinguished from one another.
+It uses a mixed Bayesian network framework, with parameter estimation performed via the expectation-maximization (EM) algorithm. miniQuant-multi also provides an identifiability analysis function that computes identifiability indicators to quantify how well isoforms can be distinguished from one another.

 ## Table of Contents